lsu-ddem/LSU-Pathways-Main/content/scholarships/_index.md

 ## LSU Pre-Engineering Pathway Gold STEM Seal Scholarship
 <br>
 The LSU Pre-Engineering Pathway Gold STEM Seal Scholarship is a $1,500 scholarship awarded to one outstanding LSU Pre-Engineering Gold Seal endorsed student entering the College of Engineering each fall.
 The scholarship is awarded $750 for the fall semester and $750 for the spring semester of the incoming freshman year.
 For the scholarship to be renewed during the spring semester, the student must maintain a minimum college GPA of 3.0 in the first semester.
+Deadline to apply is April 15th.

 <br>
 <br>